CSanders000/azure-network-protocols/README.md

 <img src=https://github.com/CSanders000/azure-network-protocols/assets/161166823/55f4b266-a1f9-4553-bf58-e4aef2ebbca9"/>
 </p>
 <p>
-Next we will be observing DNS (Domain Name Service) traffic.
+Next, we will be observing DNS (Domain Name Service) traffic.
 So we can type either "DNS" or "udp.port==53" into the search bar.
-Then on the command prompt, we can simply search for the ip address of a website by using the nslookup command.
+Then on the command prompt, we can simply search for the IP address of a website by using the nslookup command.
 So we'll search the IP addresses of a few websites of our choosing by typing "nslookup (website name) and pressing enter.
 When we do this we will see traffic between our virtual machine and the DNS server asking what the IP addresses are of these websites.
 </p>
 <br />